mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/setfacl.md

 - Modify default ACL of a file for all users
 `setfacl -d -m u::rw {{file}}`

-- Remove ACL of a file for an user
+- Remove ACL of a file for a user
 `setfacl -x u:{{username}} {{file}}`

 - Remove all ACL entries of a file